Dylan Tavares: Club career

 On 23 July 2021, Tavares joined Xamax on a one-year contract.

 On 29 May 2022, he agreed to join Bastia in France for the 2022–23 season.

+On 30 June 2025, Tavares signed a two-season contract with Sochaux in the third-tier Championnat National.

 International career

 Furtado was born in Switzerland and is of Cape Verdean descent.
 He was called up to the represent the Cape Verde for a set of friendlies in October 2020.
 He debuted for Cape Verde in a 2–1 friendly win over Andorra on 7 October 2020.

 He was named in the roster for the 2021 Africa cup of nations when the team reached the round of 16.

+Personal life

+Tavares' cousins Edimilson Fernandes, Ulisses Garcia, Joël Monteiro, Keyan Varela, and Gelson Fernandes are all professional footballers.